Gerard Murphy (mathematician): Publications

 This book has become a standard textbook in many countries, and is often cited as a reference in research articles.
 The book was published in 1990 by Academic Press.
 Its aim is to give an introduction to one of the most dynamic areas of modern mathematics.
 It is directed at first and second year graduate students intending to specialise in research in operator algebras and at interested researchers from other areas, especially quantum physicists.

 He attempted to give an accessible exposition of the core material and to cover a number of topics that have a high contemporary profile.
 No attempt is made to be encyclopedic but there are notes at the end of each chapter giving additional results not covered in the text.
 Each chapter also contains a list of problems for the reader to test his or her understanding of the material.

 The reader is assumed to have a good background in undergraduate real and complex analysis, point set topology and elementary general functional analysis (Hahn–Banach theorem, uniform boundedness principle, Riesz-Kakutani theorem etc.).
-However, the theory of locally convex spaces is not pre-supposed and the requisite material is developed in a short appendix.
+However, the theory of locally convex spaces is not presupposed and the requisite material is developed in a short appendix.

 In Spring, 1997 a Russian translation of the book appeared.
 The translation was supervised by Prof. A. Ya.
 Helemskii of Moscow State University who has also written the preface.

 The bibliographic details for ordering the book from its Moscow publisher are as follows: